stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 ## Include stompjs

 This npm package provides both a UMD build and ES modules.
-Web browsers can use the UMD build via a script tag, and Node.js (CommonJS `require`) and ES `import` will resolve to the appropriate builds.
+Web browsers can use the UMD build via a script tag.
+In Node.js, use ES module imports; CommonJS `require` is not supported.

 ### Polyfills